schlotg/node-aws-deploy/README.md

 Node AWS Deploy
 =====
-This my attempt at an easy to use and robust deployment and install system to get your Node app up and running quickly and easily on AWS.
+This is my attempt at an easy to use and robust deployment and install system to get your Node app up and running, quickly and easily on AWS.